Every job seeker knows of the tricks that hiring managers play. Much of this comes in tricky questions that can be hard to answer on the spot.

 Here are the areas to focus your practice ready for your job interview.

 Why are you unique?

 Up until you hear this interview question, you will be trying to set yourself apart from every other candidate.
-The way you answer here does the same thing, so explaining with cliché terms does you no good such as “I am hardworking.”
+The way you answer here does the same thing, so explaining with cliché terms do you no good such as “I am hardworking.”

 Many other candidates will say the same, so you can easily blend in.
-Refer to the job description to and see if anything stands out you may think others cannot deliver.
+Refer to the job description to see if anything stands out you may think others cannot deliver.